SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 </html>
 ```

-The above code links `index.html` to your custom CSS stylesheet, Bootstrap's CSS & JavaScript as well as Bootstrap's JavaScript dependencies (jQuery & Popper.js).
+The above code loads your custom stylesheet `custom.css`, Bootstrap's CSS & JavaScript as well as Bootstrap's JavaScript dependencies (jQuery & Popper.js) into `index.html`.

-**Note:** It is important to link your own CSS stylesheet after Bootstrap's if you wish to override any of the default classes.
+**Note:** It is important to link your own CSS stylesheet *after* Bootstrap's if you wish to override any of the default classes.

 ## Task 2 - The Grid System